IBM/openshift-on-ibm-cloud-workshops/1-understanding-openshift/README.md

 In this workshop we will show you how to create your own OpenShift cluster on the IBM Cloud, and how to use the `oc`CLI and the OpenShift Web Console.

-__IMPORTANT:__ An [IBM Cloud account](https://cloud.ibm.com/registration) is needed for this workshop!
-A free IBM Cloud Lite account is not sufficient, you cannot create an OpenShift cluster with a lite account.
+__Note:__ An [IBM Cloud account](https://cloud.ibm.com/registration) is needed for this workshop.
+A free IBM Cloud Lite account is not sufficient.

 ## Part 1: Introduction